Gather up your mates to get on board as we set sail to Treasure Island*.

 - We break for Saturday lunch then we enjoy camp game competitions

-- Evening service will include a very cool Academy Graduation Saber Ceremony
+- Saturday evening service will include a very cool Academy Graduation Saber Ceremony

 - Sunday breakfast is provided then we have morning service and awards